linode/developers/README.md

 gulp dev
 ```

-Will both start a Hugo server and build and reload changes for both Hugo files (content, layouts, static files) and assets such as JavaScript and LESS files.
+This will both start a Hugo server and build and reload changes for both Hugo files (content, layouts, static files) and assets such as JavaScript and LESS files.

 ### Production and Test